When you go travelling, there is one piece of travel gear you have to take:

 This list of the best travel backpacks will help you narrow down your list of backpacks and find the ideal one for you!

-Backpacks come in all shapes and sixes.
-Plus, there are different way of opening them from front to top-loading backpacks.
+Backpacks come in all shapes and sizes.
+Plus, there are different ways of opening them from front to top-loading backpacks.

 Below are some of the best backpacks for travellers that will stand the test of time, and make your travels that little bit easier!